xmidt-org/ears/docs/metrics.md

 namespace_subsystem_example_count{result="success"} 116
 ```

-There will be additional metrics included in the response that are included as a
+There will be additional metrics included in the response that are a part of the
-part of the golang prometheus client and our metric handler.
-The metrics are
+golang prometheus client and our metric handler.
+The metrics are provided in the
-provided in the http response in alphabetical order.
-In the response above,
+http response in alphabetical order.
+In the response above, `namespace` and
-`namespace` and `subsystem` are placeholders for whatever is configured.
-If
+`subsystem` are placeholders for whatever values are configured.
+If neither are
-neither are configured, the metric name would be `example_count`.
-Usually, we
+set, the metric name would be `example_count`.
+Usually, we set the `namespace`
-set the `namespace` to be the project name and `subsystem` as the service name.
+to be the project name and `subsystem` as the service name.

 ## Prometheus Deployment